-This paper has been prepared as an outcome of a project that aimed at creating a national roadmap towards 6G systems.
-In the project we have interviewed more than 20 mostly national organizations including companies, ministries, and funding entities operating on SatCom aspects.
-In addition, during the roadmap work we have been collaborating with ESA.
-Finland is an example of a relatively small country that has significantly increased space activities during the New Space era, and chose to strongly focus on sustainability in the development.
+This paper has been prepared as an outcome of a project that aimed at creating a national roadmap for 6G systems.
+In the project, we have interviewed more than 20 mostly national organizations, including companies, ministries, and funding entities operating on SatCom aspects.
+In addition, during the roadmap work, we have been collaborating with ESA.
+Finland is an example of a relatively small country that has significantly increased space activities during the New Space era and has chosen to focus strongly on sustainability in development.
 Part of the material presented in this paper originates from the interviewed organizations.
 Insights and findings can be generalized to other countries as well.
+We aim to provide a comprehensive view that covers not only a single growing space country but also Europe in general.
+This provides a complementary view of the vast literature covering developments in North America and Asia.